Zodiak1993/vesc_m365_dash/README.md

 # VESC M365 Dash
 Allows you to connect your XIAOMI display to VESC controller.
+Code is working for 3 months and 1000km without problems - still use at your own risk!

 # My Changes